Skip to Content

 Creamy Sausage Pasta

 My site is littered with dozens of pasta dishes.
-This Pasta alla Norcina recipe joins other creamy pasta recipes like my chicken and leek pasta with creme fraiche, ham and mushroom tagliatelle, chicken and mushroom tagliatelle and steak Diane pasta.
+This Pasta alla Norcina recipe joins other creamy pasta recipes like my chicken and leek pasta with creme fraiche, ham and mushroom tagliatelle, cream cheese pasta, creamy spinach and mushroom pasta, chicken and mushroom tagliatelle and steak Diane pasta.

-Norcia is in Central Italy and his dish uses crumbled sausages from the region and cooks them in a cream sauce.
+Norcia is in Central Italy, and this dish uses crumbled sausages from the region and cooks them in a cream sauce.
 Classically topped with freshly grated hard cheese and usually shaved black truffles.

 As a result, they are conspicuous by their absence in my version of this recipe.
 But fear not, this is still exceptionally good.